 Because of the many options that are available to consumers, now is a great time to transfer funds from one bank to another and ditch the fees once and for all.
 If you’re in the market for a new account, follow these steps to find a new one, close your old bank account, and transfer your money to your new account:

-Choosing a New Account for Your Money
+Step 1.
+Choose a New Account for Your Money

 There’s good news for those looking to find a better place to stash their cash, however.
 There are more options than ever when it comes to banking.
 Instead of staying stuck with an account that charges exorbitant monthly fees or offers abysmal interest rates, you can switch to an account that meets your needs and doesn’t charge any account fees at all.